James Baldwin: 1960s

 Baldwin's third and fourth novels, Another Country (1962) and Tell Me How Long the Train's Been Gone (1968), are sprawling, experimental works dealing with Black and white characters, as well as with heterosexual, gay, and bisexual characters.
 He briefly traveled to Israel in 1961, planning to continue on to Africa, but opting instead to travel to Turkey.
 Baldwin completed Another Country during his first, two-month stay in Istanbul (which ends with the note, Istanbul, December 10, 1961).
 This was to be the first of many stays in Istanbul during the 1960s.

 In 1962, when Baldwin had already spent fourteen years as an expatriate living in France, he published his essay Letter from a Region in My Mind in The New Yorker.
 "Letter transitions deftly between episodic anecdotes, assessments of Baldwin’s own life-phases, and systemic analyses of the social-cultural factors behind racism."

 Baldwin's lengthy essay "Down at the Cross" (frequently called The Fire Next Time after the title of the 1963 book in which it was published) similarly showed the seething discontent of the 1960s in novel form.
 The essay was originally published in two oversized issues of The New Yorker and landed Baldwin on the cover of Time magazine in 1963 while he was touring the South speaking about the restive Civil Rights Movement.
 Around the time of publication of The Fire Next Time, Baldwin became a known spokesperson for civil rights and a celebrity noted for championing the cause of Black Americans.
 He frequently appeared on television and delivered speeches on college campuses.
 The essay talked about the uneasy relationship between Christianity and the burgeoning Black Muslim movement.
 After publication, several Black nationalists criticized Baldwin for his conciliatory attitude.
 They questioned whether his message of love and understanding would do much to change race relations in America.
 The book was consumed by whites looking for answers to the question: What do Black Americans really want?
 Baldwin's essays never stopped articulating the anger and frustration felt by real-life Black Americans with more clarity and style than any other writer of his generation.

-In 1965, Baldwin participated in a much publicized debate with William F. Buckley, on the topic of whether the American dream had been achieved at the expense of African Americans.
+On February 18, 1965, Baldwin participated in a much publicized debate with William F. Buckley, on the topic of whether the American dream had been achieved at the expense of African Americans.
 The debate took place in the UK at the Cambridge Union, historic debating society of the University of Cambridge.
 The spectating student body voted overwhelmingly in Baldwin's favor.